-I'm a experience and product design generalist who really enjoys product strategy, service design, user research, synthesis, ideation, concept creation, rapid prototyping, and guerrilla testing.
+I'm a UX researcher & designer who loves analytical and HCD design research, product strategy, service design, synthesis, ideation, concept creation, rapid prototyping, and guerrilla testing.

 For a breakdown of the approaches & methods I focus on, visit my capabilities page.